Quick testing tips

 No need to add explicit wait steps around file download assertions, unless the download takes longer than the default 30 second download timeout.

-Files uploaded to the application when training a Journey are securely stored in your workspace-encrypted storage bucket for later use during Journey executions.
+Files uploaded to the application when training a test are securely stored in your workspace-encrypted storage bucket for later use during test executions.

-Change the viewport size of your Journeys to test the responsive web design experience.
+Change the viewport size of your tests to test the responsive web design experience.

 Specify a mobile user agent in your Plans to identify with the browser as a mobile device during test execution.

-When training responsive web design Journeys be mindful of hover actions which are not available on touch-input mobile devices.
+When training responsive web design tests be mindful of hover actions which are not available on touch-input mobile devices.

-Set and assert against cookies in your Journeys to test a personalized user experience.
+Set and assert against cookies in your tests to test a personalized user experience.

 Keep test credentials safe and easy to update by using Plan credential variables.

-Using Labels is a great way to classify your Flows, Journeys and Plans so you can easily find them later (e.g. smoke vs mobile test cases).
+Using Labels is a great way to classify your flows, tests and plans so you can easily find them later (e.g. smoke vs mobile test cases).